Wesleyan-Media-Project/entity_linking_2022/README.md

    ```

    Note that only the python script will run in the virtual environment that we initially created.
 However, all commands can be executed from the virtual environment command prompt.

-   Additionally in order to successfully run each R script, you must first set your working directory.
-You can achieve this by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you are running from.
-Additionally, make sure that the locations to which you are retrieving input files and/or sending output files are accurate.

    After successfully running the above scripts in the inference folder, you should see the following entity linking results in the `data` folder: